alphagov/govuk-developer-docs/source/manual/pagerduty.html.md

 Puppet](https://github.com/alphagov/govuk-puppet/blob/master/modules/monitoring/manifests/pagerduty_drill.pp).

 You don't need to take any action for this alert.
-The primary in-office 2nd line should escalate the call to the secondary who should escalate it to "escalations" to ensure that phone redirection is working.
+The primary in-office Technical 2nd Line developer should escalate the call to the secondary who should escalate it to "escalations" to ensure that phone redirection is working.
 The person on "escalations" will resolve the PagerDuty alert to prevent anyone else being phoned.